Cracklings: Uses

+Modern recipes sometimes substitute crumbled cooked bacon.

+In Italian cuisine, cracklings are commonly home-made by families engaged in raising pigs as livestock.
 Cracklings are used to enrich a wide variety of foods, from soups to desserts.
-Modern recipes sometimes substitute crumbled cooked bacon.

-In German cuisine, cracklings of pork or goose (Grieben) are often added to lard (Schmalz) when it is used as a bread spread.
+In German cuisine and Polish cuisine, cracklings of pork or goose (Grieben) are often added to lard (Schmalz) when it is used as a bread spread.

 Crackling is often added to doughs and batters to make crackling bread (French pompe aux grattons), crackling biscuits (Hungarian tepertős pogácsa), or potato pancakes (oladyi).

 Salted cracklings are widely used as a snack food.

 Cracklings have been used as a supplement to various kinds of animal feed, including for poultry, dogs, and pigs.